 Also, Read

-Going through the previous year's questions provided below allows students to test their knowledge and get familiar with the type of questions asked in exams.
+Going through the previous year's questions provided below allows students to test their knowledge.
+Students can solve these questions after studying the NCERT Class 11 Biology Chapter 14 Notes Breathing and Exchange of Gases.

 Option 1.
 Medullary inspiratory centre